Jaime Mata: Getafe

 On 2 July 2018, Mata signed a three-year contract with La Liga club Getafe CF as a free agent, making his debut in the competition on 24 August at the age of 29 years and ten months in a 2–0 home win against SD Eibar where he played 79 minutes.
 He scored his first top-flight goal on 1 October 2018, the equaliser in a 1–1 away draw with RC Celta de Vigo.

 In the following year, Mata scored braces against Deportivo Alavés, Celta and SD Huesca, being also named the competition's best player for the month of February.
 On 17 October 2020, he scored a penalty in a 1–0 victory over FC Barcelona, the club's first against that opponent since 2011.
 He totalled 14 league goals in his first season and 11 in the second, but featured more often than not as a winger in his later years; after manager José Bordalás' departure in May 2021 and until his return in April 2023, he struggled to get playing time.

 Later career

 On 27 June 2024, the 35-year-old Mata signed a one-year contract with UD Las Palmas also in the top tier.
 He scored his only goals of the season on 31 October, managing four in a 7–0 away demolition of amateurs Ontiñena CF in the first round of the Copa del Rey.

+Mata severed his ties in December 2025, in spite of having a one-year extension activated in June that year.
+On 9 February 2026, he joined Racing de Santander on a short-term deal.